daanney/Snake/README.md

 There is a config file where you can change things like speed, board size and stuff
 > SConfig.py

-## Model:
+## Models:
+I have created 2 models where the first is a rather simple neural network and the second is more complex and shows better performance.

-> SnakeNN.py
+### SnakeNN.py

-I have created 2 models. the first one (SnakeNN.py) is creating simple neural network which shows directions relative to the snakes position, to say if it's free or not, and its distance to the apple.
+A simple neural network which shows directions relative to the snakes position, to say if it's free or not, and its distance to the apple.
 The output is a simple node providing a vote between -1 and 1, where -1 is turn left; 0 is no action (go straight); 1 is turn right.

-> SnakeNN2.py
+### SnakeNN2.py

-The second NN became more complex by additionally holding the distance to the apple for each relative direction and current direction.
+A more complex model by additionally holding the distance to the apple for each relative direction and current direction.
 The output is a confidence vote for each relative direction [turn-left, go-straight, turn-right], where the highest confidence will be the prediction.

 ```
                input    hidden   output: vote for